 The purpose of the Striking Sparks program is to promote science education and interest in astronomy for Sonoma County students.

 Candidates are nominated by their teachers or by RFO members.
 Applicants must be Sonoma County students in first to eighth grade to be eligible.
 Attendance at one or more Robert Ferguson Observatory events before contest entry is required.
-Lastly, the candidate must write an essay about his/her interest in astronomy.
+Lastly, the candidate must write an essay about their interest in astronomy.

 Get your Striking Sparks application here.